oneapi-src/oneDNN/rfcs/20220310-hip-support/README.md

 ## LRN(LOCAL RESPONSE NORMALIZATION) :

-The local response normalization primitive in the AMD backend is implemented with the hipdnnLRNForward and hipdnnLRNBackward functions for forward and backward propagation respectively.
+The local response normalization primitive in the AMD backend is implemented with the miopenLRNForward and miopenLRNBackward functions for forward and backward propagation respectively.

 Propagation:
 Forward and Backward.